-All DISCO supported search fields are located on the left panel, organized by the following Groups:
+All DISCO Review supported search fields are located on the left panel:

-- Work Product: Includes information added by users such as tags, redactions, notes
+- WORK PRODUCT – Includes information added by users, such as tags, redactions, and notes

-- Ingest: Includes details around the processing outcomes of documents ingested into DISCO
+- INGEST – Includes details around the processing outcomes of documents ingested into DISCO Review

-You may either scroll the list to browse the DISCO search language, or you may run searches to filter through the available fields.
-Once you’ve identified the field you’re looking for, simply click or drag-and-drop the desired search fields into the search canvas to start constructing your search.
+- You can either scroll the list to browse the DISCO Review search language, or search to filter through the available fields.
+Once you’ve identified the field you’re looking for, click or drag-and-drop the desired search fields into the search canvas to start constructing your search.

-Append Options - If there’s an existing query in the search box above, there will be additional options on the Run search button, allowing you to append your search builder query to the existing one.
-By selecting the caret to the right of the Run search button, you will see a list of options, along with counts letting you know how many documents would result by selecting AND, OR, or NOT with the existing search.
+If there’s an existing query in the search box above, there will be additional options available on the Run search button, allowing you to append your search builder query to the existing one.
+Click the Run search dropdown to view the options, along with the number of documents that would result by selecting AND, OR, or NOT with the existing search.
 This allows you to see a comparison of results that return depending on how you set up your search.